isabelayepes/musicgen/README.md

 - Generated samples available in `audio/`

 ## Start
-- You can use the `data/test` provided data subset or provided cached files in `model_weight/` and `data/` for quicker generation, otherwise you can download more data from the data source [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/) (Raffel, 2016)
+- You can unzip and use the `data/test` provided data subset or provided cached files in `model_weight/` and `data/` for quicker generation, otherwise you can download more data from the data source [Lakh MIDI Dataset v0.1](https://colinraffel.com/projects/lmd/) (Raffel, 2016)
-- Run the `local-colab-musicgen.ipynb`
+- Run the `local-colab-musicgen.ipynb` which will default to cached files if found

 ## Features
 - Python and PyTorch
-- Colab and local environment support
+- Automatic Google Colab versus local environment detection and support
 - Data filtration for top 5 genres and 10 seconds or more music duration
 - Automatic cache saving/loading
 - Data visualization and charts even for cached data